jjyr/jjyr.github.com/_posts/2020-01-06-CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb.markdown

 ## Makefile

-We compile and run test again and again in the previous article, for convenient, let's write a `Makefile` first:
+We compile and run tests again and again in the previous article, for convenient, let's write a `Makefile` first:

 ``` sh
 test: clean build patch